 The most satisfying piece of student feedback I have ever received came in an unsolicited email, a portion of which read, “I admit that I did not have any interest in theology before I took your class, but I can honestly say that I was always intrigued in class, and you made learning the material fun and relatable.
 I used to feel very ignorant when it came to understanding religions and I feel much more comfortable and confident talking about different faiths and beliefs with others.
 You are also one of the few educators I’ve had that has taken so much time and attention to care about students.”
-I find it satisfying because it indicates that my two primary teaching goals—to invest in my students as people, and to captivate their imaginations—were effectively accomplished that semester.
+With this message, my student confirmed that my two primary teaching goals—to invest in my students as people, and to captivate their imaginations—were effectively accomplished that semester.
 These two aims support what I believe is the overarching goal of teaching in higher education: to foster a lifelong lifestyle of learning in my students.

 Of course, I want to do more than merely interest my students.
 I want them to master content.
-Therefore, my teaching has an integral lecture component, which I use to introduce concepts and figures.
-However, even in lecture, my goal is student engagement through discussion, which I foster through active lecturing that uses quasi-socratic questioning to get them thinking, and prepare them for discussion.
-Discussion occurs either as a whole class or in smaller groups, and through a variety of activities including free-flowing dialogue.
+For each class session, I identify a learning objective in order to focus my efforts.
+Most sessions involve some lecture, which I use to introduce concepts and figures.
+However, even in lecture, my goal is student engagement through discussion, which I foster through active lecturing that uses quasi-socratic questioning to get them thinking, and prepare them for discussion, either in small groups or as a whole class.
 I make ample use of active learning activities, designed to allow students to make their own contributions.
-Among my favorite examples are two debates, one on Christology, and the other on the existence of God.
-In this quarter’s Christology debate, I was pleased to see students taking the concepts with which I had providing them, but developing their own arguments from them (e.g., one student used the analogy of a mule to describe monophysite Christology).
-The debate on the existence of God occurs after back to back readings of Aquinas and Dawkins, and involves cross-examination from a group of “agnostic” students, who also determine the debate’s outcome.
+Among my favorites are debates, which not only reinforce material (something students regularly report), but also promote critical sympathy with diverse viewpoints, since students are randomly assigned to their positions.

-I am available to discuss whatever questions students might have, relevant to class or not, during my office hours.
-In Fall 2017, I consulted with a student who wanted to write about biblical themes in Nat Turner’s slave rebellion for her history paper.
+I also endeavor to mentor my students, making myself available outside of class to discuss whatever questions they might have, relevant to class or not.
+One example is a student who wanted to write about biblical themes in Nat Turner’s slave rebellion for her history paper.
 She found similarities between Turner’s Confession, and the material we had covered in class when we discussed the Exodus.
 In this way, I was able to reinforce what she has learned with me, and invest in her success beyond our class.
-After the semester’s end, we had a lengthy discussion about Gaudium et Spes and its teaching on atheism.
 Because the bulk of my students’ lives happens outside of class.
 My goal is to, within my disciplinary parameters, prepare them to live that life well.